HoneyBadgerEdu/honeybadgeredu.github.io/content/articles/language-switch-hugo.md

 I had challenges with `.Site` and `site`.
 The rule of thumb is if you meeting some kind of error with `.Site` - use `site`. `.Site` - is local, `site` is global variable.

 Additionally, you would want for website logo to lead to the home page of chosen language.
-It also can be archived made with following code:
+It also can be archived with following code:

 ```go-template
 {{ range site.Home.AllTranslations }}